pmonnin/dbpedia-ontologies-mining/README.md

 ```

 * *comparison-results*: JSON file produced by LatticeAnalysis program to be analyzed
-* *output-prefix*: Prefix to be used for output files.
+* *output-prefix*: prefix to be used for output files.
 Each output file will be named according to the following
    pattern: `output-prefix-class-type-strategy.png`